 One of my favorite places to be is the Jersey shore.
 I love everything about the beach; the ocean, the seagulls, the salt air and the crashing waves.
 I enjoy people-watching and what better place than the boardwalk to do just that?
 The pizza, waffles with ice cream, and salt water taffy are just a bonus. :)

-Being a part of the Greater Phila.
-Christian Writer’s Fellowship and The Crue, a private critique group, has been instrumental in developing my writing skills.
+Being a part of Realm Makers, Storycrafters (my monthly group) and The Crue, a private critique group, has been instrumental in developing my writing skills.
 God has brought friends to encourage and support me, and I pray I give back as much as I have received.